ssvlabs/gitbook-docs/docs/based-applications/developers/BA-SDK/module-reference/bam-module.md

 :::

-This is a library will contain all the BasedAppManager contract calls you need for working with Based Applications, such as registering a based application.
+This library will contain all the BasedAppManager contract calls you need for working with Based Applications, such as registering a based application.